 Tantrums – every parent knows what they are like!
 But what do toddler tantrums mean?
 They can be difficult to understand – and it’s difficult for moms to know what to do about them, too!
 OMO knows how important your little ones are – and we want to help moms understand this important stage in child development.
 We’ve been talking with Jimi McJunkin, who has been working with children and families in the USA for over 20 years.

 Jimi has some great information and advice for moms about tantrums.
 In our previous article, we talked with Jimi about temper tantrums and the terrible twos.
 Here, we will discuss tantrums’ meaning and give you some advice on dealing with toddler tantrums.

-Are there ways to prevent tantrums from happening?
-How can parents spot the signs that toddler tantrums are about to happen?
+How can parents spot the signs that tantrums are coming?

 How should parents deal with tantrums that happen in public?

 “Tantrums in public are tough, and I can understand that they can be embarrassing for some.
 Remember that they are a natural and common part of the development of a child though.
 It is important to remember that what helps a child calm down from a tantrum at home will usually work in public as well.

 Parents may become embarrassed enough to make them flustered and they might overreact in public, making the whole thing worse than it needs to be.
 Try to remember to be as calm as you can, stay true to what works for you and your child, and if necessary and possible, take your child outside or to another room until they can calm down.”